 • In Cunningham v.
 LiveDeal, Inc., 2011-SOX-4 (ALJ Apr.
 1, 2011), the ALJ, observing that the issue of whether a corporate director is protected under Section 806 "appears to be an issue of first impression," held that an independent director who served on various board committees was not protected by Section 806.
 The ALJ, applying Clackamas, noted that complainant was an independent director for purposes of NASDAQ regulations, and that independent directors have a special role under the SOX and NASDAQ regulatory scheme.
 Specifically, corporate governance rules prohibit any person who, during the past three years, was employed by the Company from being an independent director.
-Thus, classifying an independent director as an "employee" for the purposes of SOX protection would directly conflict with the definition of the term as it is used in the NASDAQ rules and SOX filings.
+Thus, classifying an independent directly conflict with the definition of the term as it is used in the NASDAQ rules and SOX filings.